A fascination for waves, the dance above and below sea level, leads one to wind, light, and hypnosis, and consider how rhythm is central to our being.

 Added by Deirdre Towers on August 24, 2012 at 6:29pm — No Comments

 Tonight I will perform at St. Marks Church in Dagmar Spain's YELLOW IS NOT GOLD.
-Will I be able to replace the moments in the piece that feel amorphous with those that feel potent and compelling?
-At least, in the heat of the night - or was it the morning?, I had a germ of an idea.
-As much as I would like to share it, Daniel Nagrin once advised his choreographic students never to reveal the basic impulse for your choreography.
+Will I be able to replace moments in the piece that feel amorphous with those that feel potent and compelling?
+Daniel Nagrin once advised his choreographic students never to verbally share the basic impulse for your choreography, save the urge to share through your dance.
 Guard it as your secret.
-But the question I pose is whether the…Continue
+Lacking the toolbox of final cut pro to shape/morph/frame that image, I'm left to bumbling around in the dark room…Continue

 On January 30, 2012, NYC's Department of Homeless Services runs its eighth Homeless Outreach Population Estimate (HOPE).
 The survey estimates the number of individuals living on the streets, in parks and in other public spaces in New York City.
-A survey is a federal requirement for all cities wishing…Continue
+A survey is a federal requirement for all cities wishing to draw down funding for homeless services provided by the McKinney-Vento…Continue

 Added by Deirdre Towers on January 7, 2012 at 6:02am — No Comments